THEATRE IN THE CLASSROOM

-Over its 45 year history, TIC shows have covered a wide variety of topics including inventors and their inventions, ancient myths, space travel, history, adaptations of world folk literature and more!
-Two generations of teachers have found the shows to be a tool for curriculum enhancement and a unique opportunity for students to discover the world from other perspectives.
+Educational touring shows that cover a wide variety of topics— a tool for curriculum enhancement and a unique opportunity for students to discover the world from other perspectives.

 Written by Elizabeth Dowd, Phil Czekner, Andrew Hubatsek, Sophie Schulman, and Aaron White